Abrocitinib

 100 mg QD

-Increase to 200 mg QD if inadequate response at 12 weeks; DC if no response at 200 mg
+Escalate to 200 mg QD if inadequate response at 12 weeks; discontinue if no response at 200 mg

 Formulation